SigmaDroid-Devices/OTA/README.md

 ### 1.2 Changelog Structure

-The changelog is auto-generated during the build process and can be found in your OUT directory as SigmaDroid-v<version>-<date>-OFFICIAL-gapps-<device_codename>-Changelog.txt.
+The changelog is auto-generated during the build process and can be found in your OUT directory as `SigmaDroid-v<version>-<date>-OFFICIAL-gapps-<device_codename>-Changelog.txt`.
 It should look something like this:

 ```text
 ====================